Resident Handbook - Quick Links

 Default – Liquidated Damages

 If you move out of the property without complying with the requirements for non-renewal or early termination, then you default on your lease.
-You will owe rent through the notice period (30 days as of the last day of a calendar month) plus two month’s rent in liquidating damages plus any other balance owed on your move-out statement.
+You will owe rent through the notice period (30 days as of the last day of a calendar month) plus two month’s rent in liquidating damages plus any other fees and balance owed on your move-out statement.
 If you do not pay this amount in full, you will be given a negative rental reference, your account will be placed with a collection agency and your credit will be marked.

-Setting Up Your Move-Out Appointment
+Setting Up Your Move Out Inspection

 - PMI Georgia only performs move out appointments during weekdays, 9 am to 5 pm.